hum/planty/README.md

     - list          # lists all available image sources
     - add [name]    # adds an image source to the db
     - remove [name] # removes an image source from the db
+  > img
+    - fetch         # harvests images from all of the available sources
+    - prune         # deletes old images from the db (default=14 days)
   - xkcd            # sends an xkdc comic
 ```